ruaruaxu/ruaruaxu.github.io/index.md

 Hi there!
 I am an incoming 2025 Fall Ph.D.
 (Environmenal Studies) student at [UC Berkeley](https://www.berkeley.edu/)  with [Dr. Lu Liang](https://sites.google.com/site/liang3mlab/people/prof-lu-liang) in the [Geospatial 3M Lab](https://sites.google.com/site/liang3mlab/home).
 I received my M.Arch from Tsinghua University in 2025 and B.Eng (Architecture) from Tongji University with the highest distinction in 2023.

-I mainly use **GIS, Remote Sensing, and GeoAI** approaches to understand the **human-environment interaction** from global (e.g. climate change) to urban or building scales (e.g. visual perception), to support planning and design for **safe, healthy, livable, and sustainable cities**.
+I mainly use **GIS, Remote Sensing, and Geospatial AI** approaches to understand the **human-environment interaction** from global (e.g. climate change) to urban or building scales (e.g. visual perception), to support planning and design for **well-being and sustainable cities**.
 To study this topic, I play with a wide range of large and high-resolution datasets such as satellite (e.g. Landsat), street imagery, GPS, and social media...

-### 🔬Research Interests
+### Research Interests:

-- **Urban Sensing:** meta-learning, incremental learning, transfer learning
+- **Environmental Sustainability:** Extreme Heat, Flooding, Air Pollution, Goundwater, Subsidence
-- **Resilience:** image recognition, image generation, video captioning
+- **Human Well-being:** Visual Perception, Urban Regeneration, Social Segregation
-- **LLM and Machine Learning:** image recognition, image generation, video captioning
+- **LLM and Urban Sensing:** Spatial Intelligence, Embodied Agent, Computer Vision

 ## 🏙️Affiliation